-MSHA to Award $1M for Mine Safety Education and Training
+MSHA to Award $1 Million for Mine Safety Education and Training

-The Brookwood-Sago grants will honor 25 fallen Alabama and West Virginia miners
+The Brookwood-Sago grants will honor 25 fallen Alabama and West Virginia miners.

-The funds are part of the Brookwood-Sago grant program which honors 25 fallen miners from Alabama and West Virginia.
-Recipients of the grant will develop education and training programs with an emphasis on programs that target small mines.
+The funds are part of the Brookwood-Sago grant program, which honors 25 fallen miners from Alabama and West Virginia.
+Recipients of the grant will develop education and training programs, with an emphasis on programs that target small mines.